-Another issue for customers is the inflexible nature of Direct Debits.
+Another issue for customers is the inflexible nature of Direct Debit.
 You sign a mandate at the time of purchase committing you to a regular date when payments can be taken.
 These mandates last until either the customer or the biller cancels it which could be years if, as a customer, you’re particularly loyal to a supplier.
-During that time many things could change which would mean that the original date is no longer convenient (as I know from experience when changing jobs and buying a car at the same time!).
-With the new IANs it provides a mechanism to request a date change without having to cancel then reinstate the mandate
+During that time many things could change which would mean that the original date is no longer convenient.
+IANs provide a mechanism to request a date change without having to cancel and then reinstate the mandate.

-The key here is that two way communication between secured by payment provider applications rather than the wild west of e-mail/SMS.
-It enables new experiences so that we can avoid failed payments particularly that first payment when a mandate has been newly created.
-It also accelerates acceptance of Request to Pay (RtP) within the industry, which is great news for customers.
+The key here is the two-way, secured communication between payment provider apps, rather than vastly less secure email/SMS.
+It enables new experiences so that we can avoid failed payments, particularly that first payment after when a mandate is newly created.
+It also accelerates the acceptance of Request to Pay within the industry, which is great news for customers.
 With greater control of payments than ever before, they can ensure they don’t miss important bill payments and mitigate the risk of payment fraud.

-Request to Pay is taking off in the UK joining similar successful Request to Pay markets such as the US, Europe, Australia and India to name just a few of the adopting regions.
-With the introduction of IANs Payment Service Providers can differentiate by offering improved Direct Debit services.
-They can then turn on the additional features of Request to Pay allowing them to also serve the portion of the billers customer base that for one reason or another can’t or won’t use Direct Debits and often drive a disproportionate amount of their costs.
+Request to Pay is taking off in the UK. joining similarly successful regions that have adopted the solution including the US, Europe, Australia and India.
+With the introduction of IANs, businesses can differentiate themselves by offering improved Direct Debit services.
+Turning on the additional features of Request to Pay allows them to also serve the portion of the customer base that does not use Direct Debit, often driving up significant processing costs.

 Read Pay.UK’s article to learn more about the topic